Should You Buy a Pontoon Boat or Bowrider

 Adrenaline Rush

 If you are more into thrilling aquatic adventures, then a bowrider is what you need.
-These boats can zip through the water at a speed of 45-60 mph.
+These boats can zip through the water at 45-60 mph.

 Fuel-Efficient

 A bowrider can easily cover an average of three miles per gallon of fuel.
-It comes with a sterndrive motor, which helps a bowrider cut through heavy ocean waves without burning as much fuel.
+Its sterndrive motor helps it cut through heavy ocean waves without burning as much fuel.

 Large Storage Compartments

-When it comes to storage capacity, a pontoon boat or bowrider is not much different from each other.
+Regarding storage capacity, a pontoon boat and a bowrider are not much different.
 Although a bowrider appears to have less space, it can easily carry your wakeboard, skis, and tube.

-These boats have small doors on the floor that open to reveal huge storage compartments beneath.
+These boats have small doors on the floor that reveal huge storage compartments beneath.

 Cons of Bowrider